xurxodiz/sorin/README.md

 We use `-s` to name the output file and `-o` to ask for 2 and 3-grams.
 Again, the token delimiter (`-d`) is going to be empty, since each character will be its own token.
 Finally, since we don't want it to generate anything at this moment (zero output), we set `-n` to 0.

+In these cases, more often than not, it's more convenient to load the corpus from a file with `-c`:

+    $ scripts/markov -c dict.txt -s dict.json -d "" -o 2 3 -n 0

-Now we can use this dict to generate our words!
+In any case, now we can use this dict to generate our words!

-    $ cat dict.txt | scripts/markov -l dict.json -d "" -n 3
+    $ scripts/markov -l dict.json -d "" -n 3
     enviar
     guridupiése
     ransador